xy-tech/x330-bios/stock/patched/README.md

 Just flash the top.bin and bottom.bin (or the ME disabled image) and there should not be anymore secondary displays.
 For more explanation on the VBT patch, go to the VBT folder

+## What it contains
+* v2.72 BIOS which is the last version before spectre & meltdown patch for improved performance
+* 1vyrain patches (view the exact patch in the .txt patch file)
+* Signed firmware to get rid of beeping on boot

 ## Manual BIOS patching (using Linux or WSL)
 1. Download UEFIPatch
 1. Run this command to patch an image `uefipatch bios.img patch.txt -o new_bios.img`